tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 And he was still muttering nonsense under his breath.

 Our beat-up sedan lurched to a clunky stop at a red light.
-I racked my brain, coming with ways I could support Henry.
+I racked my brain, coming up with ways I could support Henry.

 I could make sure he stays hydrated?